redevrx/chat_gpt_sdk/README.md

 -->

 ## ChatGPT Application with flutter
-ChatGPT is a chatbot launched by OpenAI in November 2022.
+ChatGPT is a chat-bot launched by OpenAI in November 2022.
 It is built on top of OpenAI's GPT-3.5 family of large language models, and is fine-tuned with both supervised and reinforcement learning techniques.